Darkwing42/emitter.py/README.md

 ## Order of insertion

-The listeners order of insertion determines the order in which they will be called when the event occures.
+The listeners are called in the order in which they were registered.

 ```python
 emitter.on("click", listener1)